 1. Check drive belt tension.
-See pages 96-97.
+See page 94

-Tip: The drive belt system must be cool, clean and dry to accurately measure belt tension (deflection).
+The drive belt system must be cool, clean and dry to accurately measure belt tension (deflection).
 Do not measure belt tension when the belt or drive system is wet or when it is hot (such as immediately after riding).

-- 2. Check the drive belt teeth for stones or other debris. - 3.
-Inspect drive belt condition.
-See page 97.
+- 2. Check the drive belt teeth for stones or other debris. - Inspect drive belt condition.
+See page 94.
 If you discover cracks, broken teeth or frayed edges, replace the drive belt before riding.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer can assist.